Iamgold bolsters resources while building new mine

 The project is 30 per cent owned by Sumitomo Metal Mining Co.

-Iamgold has three operating gold mines on three continents, including the Essakane mine in Burkino Faso, the Rosebel mine in Suriname and the Westwood mine in southwestern Quebec.
+Iamgold has three operating gold mines on three continents, including the Essakane mine in Burkina Faso, the Rosebel mine in Suriname and the Westwood mine in southwestern Quebec.

 This report by The Canadian Press was first published Sept.
 11, 2020.